djinna/docpad.gwenbell.com/src/documents/pages/learn.html.md

 Who am I to teach you?
 ----------------------

 I teach.
 Before this, I taught yoga in my yoga studio in Yokohama.
 Before that I taught English in Kiryu.
 Before that, I taught English in Tokyo.
-I love teaching.
-It's what I'm called to do.
+Before that, at a meditation retreat with Thich Nhat Hanh I was given the Buddhist name Lovely Teacher of the Heart.
+What can I say, it stuck.

 I start with git - a [version control system](http://git-scm.com/).
 I can work with you one on one (over WebRTC) and in person.
 I can help you get your own VPS up and running so you can run Node and get a site up and running in a few hours.

 It's about self-reliance.
 You can do all this on your own, but sometimes you need tech support.
 I can help.